 3. Eco Cave Garden

 The Eco Cave Garden is a collection of naturally formed rocky caves that have been transformed into a garden.
 Due to its proximity to Nainital city, also known as Mall Road, this attraction has recently gained prominence.
-Nainital Tourism maintains the garden, which is located on the Kaladungi Road in the Mallital region.
+Nainital Tourism maintains the garden, which is located on Kaladungi Road in the Mallital region.
 The garden boasts a breathtaking vista of six caves shaped like animals.
-It’s a fantastic journey for kids to get up up and personal with diverse creatures in their natural habitat.
+It’s a fantastic journey for kids to get up and personal with diverse creatures in their natural habitat.

 With audio and visual elements, a musical fountain adds to the charm of the location.
 To maintain the authenticity of the space, the garden is lit with old-fashioned petroleum lamps.
 Panther Cave, Tiger Cave, Bat Cave, Apes Cave, and Flying Fox Cave are some of the most popular caves.
 Along with caverns, there are hanging gardens that add to the beauty of the pathway – going through the caves is an experience you won’t want to miss.

 The Eco Cave Garden is an integral and necessary part of Nainital tourism.
 It’s a fantastic example of man and nature working together.
 It also has a lot of educational and instructive value because it portrays the animal habitat of the Kumaon region.
-If you’re planning a trip to Nainital, make time to visit the Eco Cave Garden and soak up the natural splendour.
+If you’re planning a trip to Nainital, make time to visit the Eco Cave Garden and soak up the natural splendor.

 4. Tiffin Top

 The Tiffin Top, also known as Dorothy’s Seat, is a lovely jewel in Nainital’s crown.
-This well-known attraction is a hilltop that provides a spectacular 360-degree view of Nainital and the neighbouring Kumaon mountains.
+This well-known attraction is a hilltop that provides a spectacular 360-degree view of Nainital and the neighboring Kumaon mountains.

-This hilltop, at 2290 metres above sea level, is a photographer’s dream and a great place for a family picnic.
+This hilltop, at 2290 meters above sea level, is a photographer’s dream and a great place for a family picnic.
 People began bringing their tiffins and lunch boxes to this hilltop to enjoy a family picnic, and thus the moniker Tiffin Top was born.